-4 Ways to Transition Your Skin Care for Winter
+How to Transition Your Skin-Care Routine for Winter

-Step two: Nourish your pout.
 The delicate lips on your pucker have no oil glands, making them even more susceptible to drying out.
 Pick your favorite hydrating lip emollient — we recommend Kiehl’s Lip Balm #1 — and apply generous coats as often as needed.

 Photo: Chaunte Vaughn, Design: Hannah Packer